 We all have the same amount of time in a day.
 Some people just do more with it than others.
 The “Trumps” of the world know the value of time, and how to leverage it to get more accomplished.
 The average person thinks about time as a renewable resource, not a precious raw material to success.

 They measure their success in terms of money collected per hour or per year, and think of time as something you exchange for money; an even swap.
+This thinking delivers standard returns and mediocre wages.

 The successful know-how to leverage time and stop trading it for dollars.
 They don’t buy into a tit-for-tat mentality when it comes to the exchanging of time for money; rather they create systems that work for eternity.
 They seek out and get involved in opportunities that deliver returns for long periods of time.